 Rooster Raga is the story of a rooster.
 An adorable one.
 With a cute name as well 'Ruru.'
 One who doesn't sing the usual rooster call of 'Kukaroo Kuroo'.
 But loves to sing otherwise.

 Written by Natasha Sharma and brilliantly illustrated by Priya Kuriyan, the book is a fun read.
-While Tulika books recommends the age as
+While Tulika books recommend the age as

 1. The lovely simple words which connect you immediately to the character